Experiment of The Month

 As the charges build up near the left edge of the slab, the accumulated charge produces an electric field.
 This electric field repels similar charges as they approach.
 In steady state, the force by the electric field balances the magnetic force and current flows straight through the slab, as shown.

 Senior Jeremy Balliet has measured the Hall effect.
 To measure the Hall potential, he used one of our Tektronix TDS210 "oscilloscopes."
-In fact the device is a digital recording device, with a display which looks like an old fashioned oscilloscope.
-In addition the traditional display, the device records and averages thousands of readings.
-It can record microvolt potential differences, and reduce noise by averaging.
+In fact, the device is a digital recording device, with a display which looks like an

 In order to make electrical connections to this thin film, without scratching it off, we evaporated thicker pads (adding about .31 micron) of gold onto the same slide.
 These pads make electrical connection to the thin slab.
 A sketch of the sample is shown in the figure.
 To connect to the pads, he soldered very thin wires onto the pads.

 This arrangement was suggested by Dr. Miziumski of the MU Physics Department, based on his experience with differential measurements.
-There is a potential gradient along the current direction which will appear at the voltmeter for pads not directly a cross from each other.
-The wiper on the potentiometer is adjusted with zero magnetic field, so that the measured potential is zero.
-This makes the Hall potential the only observed potential difference.
+There is a potential gradient along the current direction which will appear at the voltmeter for pads not directly across from each other.
+The wiper on the potentiometer is adjusted with zero magnetic

 For a field of about 0.5 Tesla, Mr. Balliet measured a Hall potential on the order of 40 microvolts.